Mike Neighbors

-Michael Earl Neighbors (born March 29, 1969) is an American professional basketball coach who is an assistant coach for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
+Michael Earl Neighbors (born March 29, 1969) is an American professional basketball coach who is an assistant coach for the Dallas Wings of the Women's National Basketball Association (WNBA).
 He previously served as the head coach at Washington and at his alma mater, Arkansas.

 Early years

 Neighbors was born and raised in Greenwood, Arkansas, where he played basketball at Greenwood High School.
 His family was very involved in the school system, as teachers, school secretaries, assistant superintendent and superintendent positions.
 Neighbors completed his associate degree at Westark Community College (now the University of Arkansas – Fort Smith) in 1989 and bachelor's degree at the University of Arkansas in 1993.

 Coaching career

 In 1994, Neighbors became head girls' basketball coach at Bentonville High School in Bentonville, Arkansas.
 The team improved from a 1–24 record in his first season to winning at least 18 games in each of the next three seasons and reached the state finals in 1997.

 Neighbors then took the same job at Cabot High School in Cabot, Arkansas in 1998 and taught biology at the school also.
 During his year at Cabot, he was playing pickup basketball.
 He had bet a high school player he could dunk.
 He won and played five pickup games that morning.
 After going home, he was resting on his couch when he experienced a heart attack.
 Doctors placed two stents in his chest to help with the blood flow, and he was back to coaching the following Friday.
 However, he decided he had to change his life and he resigned the head coaching position to take an administrative job at the University of Arkansas.
 The change resulted in a substantial pay cut.